viQcinese/kanji_frequency/README.md

 # kanji_frequency
-Analyse a text document and sort most frequent Kanji\n Output a text file with frequency data
+Analyse a text document and sort most frequent Kanji Output a text file with frequency data